JackieW001/J-HEX/README.md

 [Youtube [insert link here]](https://youtu.be/[insert_link_here])

 ## Description
-Finance Manager

-Our idea is a financial manager where the user will be able to make an account and input data about their finances such as how much they spend and what they spent it on.
-The user will then be able to see a history of their past spending and will also be able to set goals for the future.
-We will use d3 in order to show how much they are currently spending with each slice of a pie chart being a different category.
-In addition, the user will be able to see graphs of how much they have spent and saved in each category.
-The user will also be able to input their stocks, see a history of how the stock has grown, and search up stocks to add to their portfolio.
+J-HEX presents Clover, a financial manager where users will be able to input data about their finances, savings, and expenditures.
+The user will be able to see a history of their past spendings and set budgets for their expenditures.
+Using d3, users will be able to clearly and easily see breakdowns of their expenditures and projected savings.
+Another feature of Clover is that users will be able to track and manage their stocks.
+They will be able to easily see the profit they make from their stocks via d3 charts and search up new stocks to add to their portfolio.

 ## Dependencies
 * `from flask import Flask, render_template, request, session, redirect, url_for, flash`